yegor-ts/react-learn/README.md

   }
 }
 ```
-If our component extends *PureComponent* it means that component will only be re-rendered if props change.
+If our component extends *PureComponent* it means that component will only be re-rendered if props change, unlike a Component-class, which will be re-rendered every time.

 ```tsx
 import { Component } from 'React';